pwtail/readme/README.md

 **Present issues**

 You can have some issues related to debugging and profiling, more with the latter than the former.
-The code gets split between the sync and the async greenlet, the stack of frames in those too being not connected to each other.
+The code gets split between the sync and the async greenlet, so the stack of frames in those too being not connected to each other.
 You can always print the correct stack of frames yourself however. [zzzeek](https://github.com/zzzeek) says the profiling isn't easy too.

 On the bright side, the async code does work in the REPL!
 With asyncio it is not so, since nested event loops are forbidden, so you have to use [nest_asyncio](https://github.com/erdewit/nest_asyncio) for debugging.

 Again, in relation with debugging/profiling issues: there is nothing that cannot be implemented.
 The overall approach is simple, simpler than the one asyncio has.
 Because asyncio provides real concurrency, whereas for us sequential execution of tasks is enough (within a given logical thread).

 > ‘Well,’ said the Bi-Coloured-Python-Rock-Snake, ‘you will find that new nose of yours very useful to spank people with.’
+>
 > ‘Thank you,’ said the Elephant’s Child, ‘I’ll remember that; and now I think I’ll go home to all my dear families and try.’